JASYTIONLINE/r32-project-pass-pmp/content/10-project-management-plan/10-scope-management/02-requirements/index.md

 ---
-title: Requirements Documentation Index – Project PASS PMP
-description: Entry point to all requirements-related artifacts for this project.
-version: 1.0
+title: "Requirements Management Index"
+description: "Index of all requirement-related artifacts including intake, traceability, validation, and management plan documents."
+filename: index.md
+tags: [requirements, governance, index, "filename:index.md"]
+draft: false
+date: "2025-10-16"
+role: "index"
+function: "governance"
+shortcode: "[idx]"
 ---

-# 📘 Requirements Documentation Index
+# Requirements Documentation Index
 **Folder:** `/10-scope-management/requirements/`
 **Bloom’s Level:** 1 – Remembering (Reference-Ready)

 ---

-## 🧾 Introduction
+## Introduction

 The **Requirements folder** documents how requirements are managed, tracked, and validated for the **Project PASS PMP** initiative.
 This folder is not part of the formal **scope baseline** but is essential to supporting scope development.
 It provides clear structure for the **identification, intake, traceability, and validation** of all project requirements.